 International students face a variety of challenges attending school in the states including adjusting to a new culture, new language, and different academic environment.
 That being said, it is useful to familiarize yourself with the resources that UH have available to make this transition as stress-free as possible.

 Studying in another country can be a very exciting and rewarding experience.
-However, for some students the excitement can wane as they struggle with adjusting to their new environment or struggle adjusting upon their return to their home country.
+However, for some students, the excitement can wane as they struggle with adjusting to their new environment or struggle to adjust upon their return to their home country.

 Many of the challenges listed below affect international students.
 These are just a few topics a counselor may be able to help you with.

 - Loneliness or homesickness

 - Adjusting to U.S. culture and lifestyles